ngspipes/main/docs/ToolsRepository.md

 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36
 ```

-**Example 3.12:**
+**Example 3.12: **

 In this case the input file is `ERR406040.fastq` and the output file is ERR406040.filtered.fastq.
-Thus, in the Trimmomatic tool description, we have included as arguments the following:
+Thus, in the Trimmomatic tool description, we have included as arguments descriptions the ones described in Example 3.13.

 ```
 {